Erveftick/cljs-portfolio/README.md

 # cljs-portfolio

-A Clojure library designed to introduce myself and my 2 main skills: coding and design
+A Clojure repository designed to introduce myself and my 2 main skills: coding and design

 ## Portfolio view